 Especially the being more organized one.
 I wish I was organized.
 On top of things.
 Focused.
 Instead I’m easily distracted by shiny things and I’ve decided that later is the better time to do anything.
 Wish me luck!

-And we’ll start the year with this recipe for roasted brussels sprouts with balsamic and parmesan.
+And we’ll start the year with this recipe for roasted brussels sprouts.
 Which is proof positive that healthy and good for you doesn’t mean boring or flavorless.

 Because, how good are these?
 Soooo good!

 I’ve been making them regularly for months now and I love them every time.
 I even whipped up a batch for dinner one evening when I was visiting with my parents over Thanksgiving and we all loved them.

 Sweet and salty and crispy and tender.
 This recipe has it all!

 - Brussels sprouts – Choose bright green ones with tightly wrapped leaves.

 - Olive Oil – A couple of tablespoons.